Raleigh Stuntman Bike Introduction

 It is a 56cm bike and offers a 605 mm stack and 385 mm reach.

-It has an SRAM Rival 1 clutch rear derailleur that shifts through the Apex level 11-42 cassette flawlessly but the nonreplaceable hanger bends easily.
+It has an SRAM Rival 1 clutch rear derailleur that shifts through the Apex level 11-42 cassette flawlessly but the non-replaceable hanger bends easily.

-It provides excellent gearing in the unloaded pavement or dirt riding and contains a generic narrow wide chainring that helps you to keep the chain in place but also provide a tall gearing for people who love performing stunts.
+It also contains a generic narrow-wide chainring that helps you to keep the chain in place but also provide a tall gearing for people who love performing stunts.

 The dropper post provides 65-80 mm of adjustment and has an internally routed cable with a lever on the left side of the handlebar.
 The drop port can be used for technical riding and also high-speed cornering.